freeCodeCamp/guide/src/pages/python/from-x-import-y/index.md

 For example, in `os` module there's a method `open`.
 But we even have a built-in function called `open`.
 So, here we should avoid using `from os import open`.

-We can even use `form x import *`, this would import all the methods, classes of that module to the global namespace of the program.
+We can even use `from x import *`, this would import all the methods, classes of that module to the global namespace of the program.
 This is a bad programming practice.
 Please avoid it.